pingcap/docs/data-migration/migrate-sharding-mysql-tidb-less-tb.md

 # - incremental: Performs binlog real-time replication
 # - all: Performs both full data and binlog replication
 task-mode: all
-# Required for the sharding schemas and tables.
+# Required for the MySQL shards.
 By default, the "pessimistic" mode is used.
 # If you have a deeper understanding of the principles and usage limitations of the optimistic mode, you can also use the "optimistic" mode.
 # For more information, see [Merge and Migrate Data from Sharded Tables](https://docs.pingcap.com/tidb-data-migration/stable/feature-shard-merge)
 shard-mode: "pessimistic"